-I've mostly worked with video and motion graphics for years, but I also have an extensive background in graphic and web design.
+I mostly work with video and motion graphics, but I also have an extensive background in graphic and web design.

 This work-in-progress page provides a quick overview of my design work in other mediums, both old and new…